The kernel which forms the core of the Linux system is the result of one of the largest cooperative software projects ever attempted.

-This is the fourth update of the annual report on Linux kernel development.
-It covers development through the 3.2 release, with an emphasis on the releases 2.6.36 to 3.2.
-It was a busy period, with seven kernel releases created, many significant changes made, and continual growth of the kernel developer and user community.
+This is the sixth in a series of regular updates to this document, which has been published roughly annually since 2008.
+It covers development through the 3.18 release (which came out on December 7, 2014), with an emphasis on the releases 3.11 to 3.18.
+It was a typically busy period, with eight kernel releases created, many significant changes made, and continual growth of the kernel developer and user communities.

 - Dent Introduces Industry’s First End-to-End Networking Stack Designed for the Modern Distributed Enterprise Edge and Powered by Linux - 12/17/2020

 - Open Mainframe Project Welcomes New Project Tessia, HCL Technologies and Red Hat to its Ecosystem - 12/17/2020